 D1 Coin started offering fractional diamond ownership in 2018 when it purchased 1500 investment-grade diamonds.
 The tokens are based on the Ethereum blockchain.

-In February of 2018, the government of Venezuela launched the Petro.
+In February 2018, the government of Venezuela launched the Petro.
 Though it’s not technically a cryptocurrency, the Petro is meant to be a digital representation of Venezuela’s massive oil and gas reserves.

 So far the execution of the Petro has been less than stellar.
 Commodity-backed currencies depend on the trustworthiness of the issuer, and the Venezuelan government is not seen as stable or reliable.
 Still, it would not be surprising to see more oil-backed currencies in the future as dollar dominance continues to decline.